 So this is getting into one of the first of my recommendations in that is you have an overnight fast of around 12 hours.

 Now that might sound a little bit scary if you have never done fasting before and you think, “oh, I hate being hungry”.
 But because you’re doing this overnight, all it basically means is not eating after dinner.

 If you were to have your dinner around seven o’clock at night, it’s just not eating again until seven o’clock the next morning.
-12 hours should be possible for most people.

 Although of course, because this is a generalized advice podcast, I can’t give you personal advice.
 And so it maybe that for you, it’s not possible to go for 12 hours without eating.
 Maybe you need to take medication at certain times and you need to have food in your stomach, or perhaps you have diabetes and you have to eat at regular intervals.

 But for everyone else, you should be able to do this relatively easily.

 All you need to do is stop eating after you’ve finished your last meal of the day.
 And you can have water, you can have herb tea, but just nothing else with any energy in it.
 So no milky drinks or any other snacks.
 Now, if you are hungry, I do suggest eating.
 Don’t starve yourself and don’t feel hungry unnecessarily.
 However, sometimes we’re just eating out of habit or because you’re a bit bored or because it’s a routine and you don’t actually need the food.